weigon/openssl-tls13-ping-pong/README.md

 ### Results

-Over a network with 10ms latency:
+Over a network with 10ms latency per direction (RTT is 20ms):

 | Scenario                               | PING | PONG |
 | -------------------------------------- | ----:| ----:|